-Pursuant to Article 14 of the Plan, David Ellis and Timothy Higgins and other members of the Debtors' management that were involved during these Chapter 11 Cases are entitled to certain waivers, releases and indemnifications for their actions during these Chapter 11 Cases in return for the significant time and resources they have expended on behalf of the Debtors' operations at no cost to the Debtors.
+Pursuant to Article 14 of the Plan, David Ellis and Timothy Higgins and other members of the Debtors' management that were involved during these Chapter 11 Cases are entitled to certain waivers, releases and indemnifications for their actions during these Chapter 11 Cases in return for the significant time and resources they have expended on behalf of the Debtors' operations at no cost to the Debtors, with the limited exceptions set forth in the Plan.
 For the avoidance of doubt, the Former Principals are not entitled to any waivers, releases, or indemnification under the Plan.